 More to the point, the vitamin appears to be able to be absorbed by the body too, so it is active B12.
 Mankai Wolffia globosa has also been shown to raise B12 levels in the body better than pea protein or cheese.
 Claiming superiority over pea protein is not a big accomplishment since peas do not contain vitamin B12.
 Cheese does contain it though.

-The Problem With Woffia & B12 Levels
+The Problem With Wolffia & B12 Levels

 In this study, Wolffia globosa failed to boost B12 levels significantly higher than they were at the start of the study.
 In other words, B12 levels rose, but they did not increase significantly more.
 This indicates Mankai duckweed supplements may be inferior to vitamin B12 supplements or foods and may not be appropriate for vegans.
 Mankai is a trademarked name of Wolffia globosa, registered with the Hinoman LTD company that makes Wolffia supplements and funds much of the research on this edible plant.
 They also own the patent too (US Plant Patent number PP29977).

-Watch on my YouTube channel if you prefer.
+Watch This on my YouTube channel too.

 Can Wolffia Globosa Boost Iron Levels and Help Anemia?

 Like other plants such as spinach and kale, Mankai duckweed is high in phytates which can inhibit iron absorption.
-Thus, in theory, a diet high in duckweed may put people at higher risk of anemia.
+Thus, in theory, a diet high in duckweed may put people at a higher risk of anemia.
 To test if this really happens, researchers recruited 294 overweight, not-anemic men and women and split them into the following 3 groups: